Biosignal

-A biosignal is any signal in living beings that can be continually measured and monitored.
+A biosignal is any signal in a living organism that can be continually measured and monitored.
 The term biosignal is often used to refer to bioelectrical signals, but it may refer to both electrical and non-electrical signals.
 The usual understanding is to refer only to time-varying signals, although spatial parameter variations (e.g. the nucleotide sequence determining the genetic code) are sometimes subsumed as well.

 Electrical biosignals

 Electrical biosignals, or bioelectrical time signals, usually refers to the change in electric current produced by the sum of an electrical potential difference across a specialized tissue, organ or cell system like the nervous system.
 Thus, among the best-known bioelectrical signals are: